divakar1669/dot_Files/Readme.md

-# 🛠️ Divakar's Dotfiles Setup
+# 🛠️ Diva  Dotfiles Setup

-Welcome to `dot_Files` – a curated set of dotfiles containing custom aliases and functions to supercharge your Git and Yarn workflows.
+Welcome to `dot_Files` – a curated set of dotfiles containing custom aliases and functions to supercharge your Git workflows.
 This setup helps streamline your development environment with powerful shortcuts and a consistent terminal experience.

 ---

 ## 🚀 Features

-- 🔧 Custom Git command aliases (e.g., `gst`, `gcm`, `gco`)
+- 🔧 Custom Git command aliases (e.g., `gst`, `gcb`, `glo`)
-- 🧶 Yarn shortcut functions
 - 💡 Centralized configuration with easy setup

 ---